-Junior 1 Admissions (For children turning 7 years old the following year)
+Junior 1 Admissions (For children born in 2013)

 Applications for enrolment in the following year begin on 1 February.
 Applications must be received by Rainbow Centre by 15 September for the child to start school in the first week of January the following year.
 Applications received after 15 September will be processed to start school after the first week of January.

 Admissions Offer Process

 |Admissions Offer Phase||Applicable For||Timeline|

 Students of the Rainbow Centre Early Intervention Programme are given priority